benjamminj/portfolio/src/pages/blog/clean-console-using-chrome-devtools-to-stop-logging-to-the-console.md

 ---
-title: "Clean Console — Using Chrome DevTools to Stop Logging JSON Responses"
+title: "Clean Console: Using Chrome DevTools to Stop Logging JSON Responses"
 draft: true
 date: 2018-01-27
 ---

 ![Tools](https://res.cloudinary.com/da2iq7dge/image/upload/v1517373105/tools_lmjssm.jpg)

-I've been fortunate to interact & work with many people that are just learning to code through the very same bootcamp I attended about a year and a half ago &mdash; [Thinkful](https://www.thinkful.com/).
+I've been fortunate to instruct & work with many people that are just learning to code through the very same bootcamp I attended about a year and a half ago ([Thinkful](https://www.thinkful.com/) &mdash; yes this is a shameless plug 😜).
+It's awesome &mdash; I get to give back & invest in others' careers, while also getting to  work on my public speaking.
 Most recently I've been doing a series of workshops on using Chrome Devtools, where I teach some common parts of Chrome DevTools that many front-end developers are using daily.

 I didn't learn how to use Chrome DevTools until I got on my first gig.
 I knew how to do the basics &mdash; preview CSS changes, change HTML, basically a bit of the stuff inside the `Elements` tab.

 I've also heard similar stories from some of my colleagues at my current job &mdash; debugging & developer tools aren't usually learned until _after_ people get out on their first gig.

 My most recent workshop focused on the Chrome DevTools "Network" tab: how to analyze your load time & other "productivity hacks" I've picked up.
-One of the points that I made there was the motivation for writing this article.
+One of the key "tricks" that I shared was the motivation for writing this article.

 ## The Problem: Log, Log, Everywhere